Functional WMMSE Algorithm for Multiuser Continuous Aperture Array Systems: Simulation Results

-We compare the performance of proposed method against the following numerical baselines \begin{itemize} \item \textbf{Fourier}: As proposed in~\cite{Wavenumber}, the beamforming function is expressed by a finite set of Fourier series, and the coefficients of the Fourier basis functions are optimized.
+We consider the following discretization-based baselines. \begin{itemize} \item \textbf{Fourier}: As proposed in~\cite{Wavenumber}, the beamforming function is approximated using a finite set of Fourier series, and the finite-dimensional coefficients are iteratively optimized.

-\item \textbf{SPDA}: Following the discretization strategy in~\cite{Pattern_Division}, the continuous CAPA is discretized into finite elements, reducing the problem to an SPDA formulation, which is solved via singular value decomposition and water-filling. \end{itemize}
+\item \textbf{SPDA}: Following the discretization strategy in~\cite{Pattern_Division}, the CAPA is discretized into a finite set of spatial elements, reducing the problem to an SPDA formulation that is solved via conventional optimization methods. \end{itemize}

-Fig.~\ref{Learning_performance} illustrates the SE achieved under different transmit current budgets and user CAPA sizes.
-Fig.~\ref{SE_Power}, show that the proposed method consistently outperform the Fourier methods due to avoiding the discretization loss.
-Fig.~\ref{SE_Size} highlight that the significant performance gain of CAPA over SPDA, attributed to the enhanced spatial degree of freedoms offered by CAPA.